Type species: Antheraea mylitta (Drury, 1773).

 Hostplants.
 Many species of oak (Quercus); however, it can also be found on beech (Fagus sylvatica), sweet chestnut (Castanea sativa), hornbeams (Carpinus), wild roses (Rosa) and hawthorns (Crataegus).

 Cylindrical, but tapering towards both ends -- mahogany-brown.
 Formed in a tight, hard, oval, single, sealed, yellow to bright green cocoon with a loose, whitish outer wrap.
-This is spun up in a cluster of leaves but fixed to the nearest twig by a silk peduncle.
+The cocoon is soft at first but hardens up when impregnated with an hardening fluid.
+This dries out to leave a white, powdery residue.
+Spun up in a cluster of leaves but fixed to the nearest twig by a silk peduncle.
 The adult breaks out of this in late summer by softening and partially dissolving one end.

 Tachinidae: Exorista sorbillans (Wiedemann); Ichneumonidae: Pimpla instigator (Fabricius); Trichogrammatidae: Trichogramma chilonis.

 The introduction of this species into Europe has been documented by Bostjan Dvorak of Slovenia.
-It was originally reared by a Jan Mach, the village teacher in Veliki Slatnik (near Novo Mesto, Slovenia), with a view to establishing a silk industry.
+It was originally reared in 1866 by a Johann Mach, the village teacher in Veliki Slatnik (near Novo Mesto, Slovenia), with a view to establishing a silk industry producing tensan silk.
 In August 1868 a number of adults escaped into the wild and, although the rearing scheme failed, larvae were found in the area on hornbeam a few years later.
 From that time onwards adults were increasingly found during August/September on the walls of houses in the village, and in nearby woods and settlements.
 Ten years later the first adults were picked up in Ljubljana.
+[An interesting follow-on from this is that the son of Johann Mach, Ernst Mach, became an eminent professor of physics at the universities of Graz, Prague and Vienna, and gave his name to the term 'Mach number'.]

 Extra-limital range.
-Besides it's native Japan, this subspecies can also be found in Sri Lanka and India as an introduction.
+Besides it's native Japan, where it has been cultivated for more than 1000 years, this subspecies can also be found in Sri Lanka and India as an introduction.